Small resolutions of moduli spaces of scaled curves: The small resolutions

+By Theorem \ref{theorem: polydiagonal degeneration} and Lemma \ref{lemma: only flatness}, $C[[\graph]]^\fuf \to C[[\graph]]$ and $C[[\graph]]^\suf \to C[[\graph]]$ are prestable curves.
+In this section, we stabilize them (and their `scaling' structures) by contracting suitable rational bridges.
 A \emph{rational bridge} is an irreducible component of a nodal curve over $\spec \cc$ which is smooth, rational, and contains precisely two nodes of the curve.
-Applying Lemma \ref{lemma: contracting bridges semi-general} in our setup, we have the following.